Walking a Dog After Eating: What Every Owner Should Know

 Real-Life Case Study

-The vet advised her to wait one hour after feeding before walking.
-She adjusted her schedule.
-Since then, Max hasn’t had issues.
+The vet advised Sarah to wait at least one hour after feeding before walking Max.
+She adjusted her schedule, and since then, Max has not experienced any further issues.

 Common Myths About Walking After Meals